coffin399/coffin299-Hyper-AI-Agent/README_BACKEND_BUILD.md

 # Backend Build Guide

-This guide explains how to build the Python backend into a standalone executable using Nuitka.
+This guide explains how to build the Python backend into a standalone executable using cx_Freeze.

 ## Prerequisites

 - Python 3.11 or higher
 - All dependencies from `requirements.txt` installed
-- Nuitka (will be installed automatically by the build script)
+- cx_Freeze (will be installed automatically by the build script)
 - C compiler (MSVC on Windows, GCC on Linux, Clang on macOS)

 ## Building the Backend